Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 ### function pointer types

-During the conversion process of the type T, if the base type of T is a function type F and if during the conversion process there are one or more pointer types identified, then the function type F is converted to a compString FStr and all the pointers and their qualifiers are converted to a compString PtrStr.
-The compString "(PtrStr)" will be inserted between the return type and arguments of Str.<br>
+During the conversion process of the type T, if the base type of T is a function type F and if during the conversion process there are one or more pointer types identified, then the function type F is converted to a compString FuncStr and all the pointers and their qualifiers are converted to a compString PtrStr.
+The compString "(PtrStr)" will be inserted between the return type and arguments of FuncStr.<br>

 Example:
 ```cpp